david-szabo97/example-typescript-npm-workspaces/README.md

 An example project that uses NPM workspaces to create a Node.js TypeScript monorepo.

-This project from one of my [blog article](https://daveiscoding.com/nodejs-typescript-monorepo-via-npm-workspaces)s.
+This project is from one of my [blog article](https://daveiscoding.com/nodejs-typescript-monorepo-via-npm-workspaces)s.

 ## Getting started